Netcracker/qubership-opensearch/documentation/installation-guide/amazon/README.md

 # Introduction

-OpenSearch Service allows you to deploy OpenSearch side services (DBaaS Adapter, Monitoring and Curator) without deploying OpenSearch, using Amazon OpenSearch URL.
+OpenSearch service allows you to deploy OpenSearch side services (DBaaS Adapter, Monitoring, and Curator) without deploying OpenSearch, using Amazon OpenSearch URL.

-*Important*: Slow queries functionality isn't available on AWS cloud.
+**Important**: Slow queries' functionality is not available on AWS cloud.

 # Prerequisites

 ## Global

-* External OpenSearch URL is available from Kubernetes cluster where you are going to deploy side services.
+* External OpenSearch URL is available from the Kubernetes cluster where you are going to deploy the side services.
 * OpenSearch user credentials are provided.
 The provided user must be master with `all_access` and `security_manager` roles.
 For more detailed information about master user, refer to [Additional master users](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html#fgac-more-masters).
 * There is DP Helm Deploy, App Deployer or local Helm configured to deploy to necessary Kubernetes cluster.